Faizi-alpha/productLandingPage.github.io/README.md

 This is a Product Landing Page which features a new laptop getting launched into the market.
 This Page is mobile Responsive.
-This Page is compatible in all the major web browsers.
+This Page is compatible with all the major web browsers.

 Here is How it looks :